 - Nervous system

-Heavy, persistent drinking also increases blood pressure and cholesterol levels, which are two major risk factors in causing heart attacks and strokes.
+Heavy, persistent drinking also increases blood pressure and cholesterol levels, which are two major risk factors for causing heart attacks and strokes.
 More.

 How does alcohol affect the brain?

-Whilst it may feel good to relieve pressure at the time, the long-term social, physical and mental health consequences of heavy alcohol use can be a frightening reality.
-And as your life continues down this route, the problems that come with excessive drinking will only work to further isolate you and pull you away from what you love.
+Whilst it may feel good to relieve pressure at the time, the long-term social, physical, and mental health consequences of heavy alcohol use can be a frightening reality.
+As your life continues down this route, the problems that come with excessive drinking will only work to isolate you further and pull you away from what you love.

 If your GP recommends a medically supervised detoxification, Castle Craig can help.
-Our programme lasts for at least five weeks and incorporates a full assessment, medically managed detox, psychiatrist-led care, intensive psychotherapy, education on alcohol, drugs and mental wellness, fitness, and continuing care.
+Our program lasts for at least five weeks and incorporates a full assessment, medically managed detox, psychiatrist-led care, intensive psychotherapy, education on alcohol, drugs, mental wellness, fitness, and continuing care.